 Some examples of product launches and partnership agreements are as follows:

-• In February 2022, Suganon® (evogliptin), a novel treatment for people with type 2 diabetes, is being introduced in Latin America by Eurofarma.
+• In February 2022, Suganon® (evogliptin), a novel treatment for people with type 2 diabetes, was introduced in Latin America by Eurofarma.
 New DPP-4 enzyme inhibitor Suganon® (evogliptin) provides the advantages of simple administration and low possibility for drug interactions, delivering better convenience and safety for prescribers and type 2 diabetic patients.

 • Recently in April 2020, Natco Pharma, which is a company dealing in the provision of different types of drugs and is based in India, announced that they had launched a new product under the brand name “Danpat.”The product is an affordable and low-cost copy of the drug called “Farxiga,” a drug by the company AstraZeneca.
 In addition, this drug, which has been launched, is lower in concentration than Farxiga and will be available in 5mg and 10mg.